legourrierec/dobson/README.md

 # ROADMAP

-* clean up the code (ALT called dec for declination, review python command to import modules)
 * v2. implement a function for autofocus and manage backlash
 * v3. autoguiding with a refractor added to one of the side bearings